thefux/tui-terminal.nvim/README.md

 - `<C-c>` - Force close the floating window (will not detach)
 - `q` - Close the floating window (when quit_key is true)
 - `<C-d>` - Detach the window (keep buffer running in background)

-> Q: What's a terminal's favorite dance move?
->
-> A: The float! 💃

 ## 🎨 Customization Tips